 Combining heat and power generation has been a key component in the development of the energy sector in Denmark creating a cost effective heat and power supply.
 The average cost of receiving heat and hot water from district heating only amounts to 3% of the average household income.
-The distribution of heat through district heating in Denmark has been one of the key drivers in reductions of gross energy consumption and CO2 emissions from the energy sector.
-District heating supplies more than 60% of all households in Denmark with heat and hot water in 2013.
+The distribution of heat through district heating in Denmark has been one of the key drivers in reductions of gross energy consumption and CO_2 emissions from the energy sector.
+District heating supplies more than 60% of all households in Denmark with heat and hot water.

-More than 70% of the heat distributed through district heating in Denmark is generated in combined heat and power plants (CHP).
-CHP's accounted for close to 60% of the thermal power generation in Denmark in 2013.
-A transformation of CHP from fossil fuel to biomass and new dedicated biomass CHP and heat capacity means that close to 45% of the district heating produced in 2013 was from renewable energy.
-For Danish society, the gross energy consumption has been reduced by 11% due to combined heat and power.
+Almost 70% of the heat distributed through district heating in Denmark is generated in combined heat and power plants (CHP).
+CHP's accounted for close to 80% of the thermal power generation in Denmark in 2015.
+A transformation of CHP from fossil fuel to biomass and new dedicated biomass CHP and heat capacity means that close to 50% of the district heating produced in 2015 was from renewable energy.
+For Danish society, the gross energy consumption has been reduced by more than 10% due to combined heat and power.